 They significantly reduce developmental risks.

-It’s also important for you to take a prenatal vitamin during conception and pregnancy because studies have shown that it greatly reduces the chance of developmental abnormalities.
+It’s also important for you to take a prenatal vitamin during conception and pregnancy.
+Studies have shown that it greatly reduces the chance of developmental abnormalities.

 For example, folic acid in prenatal vitamins helps to prevent neural tube defects.
-Neural tube defects can cause serious abnormalities of your baby’s brain and spinal cord.
-The additional iron in these vitamins helps to support your baby’s growth and development, and prevents anemia (a condition which causes a low number of red blood cells).
+Neural tube defects can cause serious abnormalities in your baby’s brain and spinal cord.
+The additional iron in these vitamins helps to support your baby’s growth and development and prevents anemia (a condition that causes a low number of red blood cells).

 You should take them before you get pregnant.